Benawi/Microverse-To-Do-list/README.md

 ### Key Features <a name="key-features"></a>
 ## To Do list: [add & remove](https://github.com/microverseinc/curriculum-javascript/blob/main/todo-list/m3_add_remove.md)
 ### Features Added:
-- Set up a new project with webpack
+- Set up a new project with Webpack
 - Create an index.html file and
 - To Do List placeholder (div or ul element).
 - The index.html file must be set as a template using the HTML Webpack Plugin.